wyounas/wyounas.github.io/articles/index.md

 ---
 layout: articles
 title: Articles
-description: A collection of blog posts covering design and development across all mediums
+description: A collection of blog posts.
 ---

-<p>A collection of blog posts covering design and development across all mediums.</p>